WPgenWeakest Precondition Generator

 (if b then (wp t1 Q) else (wp t2 Q)) ==> wp (trm_if (val_bool b) t1 t2) Q.

 Typically, a source program may feature a conditional trm_if (trm_var x) t1 t2 that, after substitution for x, becomes trm_if (trm_val v) t1 t2, for some abstract v of type val.
-Yet, in general, this value is now know to be a boolean value.
-We therefore need to define wpgen for all if-statements of the form trm_if (trm_val v0) t1 t2 , where v0 could be a value of unknown shape.
+Yet, in general, because we are working here with possibly ill-typed programs, this value is not know to be a boolean value.
+We therefore need to define wpgen for all if-statements of the form trm_if (trm_val v0) t1 t2, where v0 could be a value of unknown shape.

 Fixpoint wpgen (t:trm) (Q:valhprop) : hprop :=